absentmammoth/mammoth/content/posts/how-to-learn-when-you-are-a-dumb-guy.md

 ---
-title: "how to learn when you are a dumb guy"
+title: "How to Learn a Dumb Guy"
 date: 2020-04-06T23:34:50-06:00
 lastmod: 2020-04-06T23:34:50-06:00
 draft: true